Locally nilpotent derivations on $\mathbb{A}^2$-fibrations with $\mathbb{A}^1$-fibration kernels: Introduction

 \begin{thm} Let $R$ be a ring containing $\mathbb{Q}$, $B = R[X,Y]$ and $D \in \LND{R}{B}$.
 If $D$ is fixed point free, then $\Ker{D}=R[f]~(=R^{[1]})$ for some $f$ in $B$, and $D$ has a slice, i.e., $B=R[f]^{[1]}$. \end{thm}

-Among the above-mentioned contributions, the work of Bhatwadekar-Dutta, in \cite{Bhatwadekar-Dutta_LND} draws a special attention as they have provided a necessary and sufficient condition for $\Ker{D}$ to be $R^{[1]}$ for the case $R$ is a Noetherian domain.
-They also have described the structure of $\Ker{D}$ for {\it any} $R$-lnd $D$, when $R$ is a Noetherian normal domain. \begin{thm} Let $R$ be a Noetherian domain containing $\mathbb{Q}$, $B = R[X,Y]$ and $D \in \LND{R}{B}$.
+Among the above-mentioned contributions, when $R$ is a Noetherian domain, the work of Bhatwadekar-Dutta, in \cite{Bhatwadekar-Dutta_LND} draws a special attention as they have provided a necessary and sufficient condition for $\Ker{D}$ to be $R^{[1]}$.
+They also have described the structure of $\Ker{D}$ for {\it any} $R$-lnd $D$ under the hypothesis ``$R$ is a Noetherian normal domain". \begin{thm} Let $R$ be a Noetherian domain containing $\mathbb{Q}$, $B = R[X,Y]$ and $D \in \LND{R}{B}$.
 Then, \begin{enumerate} \item[\rm(a)] The following conditions are equivalent.

 \begin{enumerate} \item[\rm(I)] $D$ is irreducible and $\Ker{D} = R^{[1]}$. \item [\rm (II)] Either $D$ is fixed point free or $D(X)$ and $D(Y)$ form a $B$-regular sequence. \end{enumerate}

 If $D$ is fixed point free, then $D$ has a slice, i.e., $B = \Ker{D}^{[1]}$.